Writing a book report has been popular in classrooms since the dawn of time.

-Even fictional characters such as Opie Taylor have had to give them.
-They are often dreaded by students, but they are one of the easiest ways that a teacher can make sure that a student has read a book or that he or she has understood it.
+Even fictional characters such as Opie Taylor have had to do them.
+A book report is often dreaded by students, but they are one of the easiest ways that a teacher can make sure that a student has read a book or that he or she has understood it.

 Since these have been done since the dawn of public schools, many teachers are now seeking ways to make book reports exciting.
-This list will hopefully get your creative juices flowing so that you might change the face of book reports in your classroom.
+This list will hopefully get your creative juices flowing so that you could change the horrible perception surrounding a book report in your classroom.

 Some students are very tech-savvy and enjoy creating with the use of technology.
 Other students, however, either do not enjoy technology or do not have access to technology.
 While this might hinder some students’ creativity, here are a few ideas that students can use with supplies that can be found at home or school.